What do you prefer? A Real or Fake Christmas Tree?

 This is just one of the environmental articles you will find on the David Suzuki Foundation website.
 On the site, you will find the latest environmental news and green living tips.
 You will find information with regards to climate change, health, the ocean, wildlife and habitat, and freshwater.
 You will also find out some of the things you can do to help the environment and make conscious decisions. **

-Get Recipe / Learn More at David Suzuki Foundation
+Learn MORE at David Suzuki Foundation